asadadams/mazzuma-node/README.md

 [![MIT license](https://img.shields.io/badge/License-MIT-blue.svg)](https://lbesson.mit-license.org/)
 ![Open Source Love svg2](https://badges.frapsoft.com/os/v2/open-source.svg?v=103)

-The Mazzuma Node library provides convenient access to the mazzuma API from applications written in server-side JavaScript.
+The Mazzuma Node library provides convenient access to the mazzuma API from applications written in server-side JavaScript

 Please keep in mind that this package is for use with server-side Node that use a mazzuma API key.
 In order to get this API key you must have an account with Mazzuma